Potatoes gonna potate.

 Here’s Where It Came From

 Here’s the original Imgur post the game came from.
 In between the image posts, Michael makes interesting or useful comments about the game, its design and some of the decisions he made.
-If you want to download something you can print out all in one go, including all the mech parts, score sheets and player cards, here is the complete PDF rulesheet with all the necessary artwork.
+If you want to play the game, you can print all the sheets out from Imgur.

 Dumb idea for an article?
 Dumb idea for a game?
 Don’t blame us.